TodePond/TodePondDotCom/sky/live-year/readme.md

 # My year of liveness

 On the 15th April 2025, I [promised](https://www.todepond.com/sky/promise-of-liveness/) that ALL my live coding performances would be ones that the audience can join in with.
-And I did it!
+I promised to do this for one year, and I did it!
 Except for one slip up.

 I also promised to do a report of how it went.
 You're reading it now.